About Legislative Council

 Legislative Council election tagline - Your division.
 Your vote.
 Your voice.

-Elections were conducted for the Upper House divisions of Launceston, Murchison and Rumney on Saturday 6 May 2023.
+Periodic elections were conducted for the Upper House divisions of Montgomery, Nelson and Pembroke.

 Remember, voting in the Legislative Council elections is compulsory.